19hours/sg-statutes/Acts/Statistics Act.md

 (d) generally for carrying out the purposes and provisions of this Act.

-[3/2010 wef 12/02/2010]
+[3/2010]

 (2) All rules made under this section shall be presented to Parliament as soon as possible after publication in theGazette.

-[3/2010 wef 12/02/2010]
+[3/2010]

 ### Amendment of Schedules

 13\.
-The Minister may, by order in theGazette, amend the First, Second or Third Schedule.
+The Minister may, by order published in theGazette, amend the First, Second or Third Schedule.

-[3/2010 wef 12/02/2010]
+[3/2010]

 FIRST SCHEDULE

 Sections 2 and 13

-Subject Matters
+Subject matters

-1\.
+1.

 Accidents

-2\.
+2.

 Agriculture

-3\.
+3.

 Animal husbandry

-4\.
+4.

 Banking

-5\.
+5.

 Births and deaths

-6\.
+6.

 Building

-7\.
+7.

 Citizenship

-8\.
+8.

 Commerce

-9\.
+9.

 Communications

-10\.
+10.

 Construction

-11\.
+11.

 Crime

-12\.
+12.

 Culture

-13\.
+13.

 Education

-14\.
+14.

 Energy

-14A\.
+14A.

 Environment

-15\.
+15.

 External trade

-16\.
+16.

 Family planning

-17\.
+17.

 Fisheries

-18\.
+18.

 Forestry

-19\.
+19.

 Finance

-20\.
+20.

 Health

-21\.
+21.

 Housing

-22\.
+22.

 Immigration and emigration

-23\.
+23.

 Income and expenditure

-23A\.
+23A.

 Information and communications technology

-24\.
+24.

 Insurance

-25\.
+25.

 Internal trade

-26\.
+26.

 Labour

-27\.
+27.

 Land use

-28\.
+28.

 Manpower

-29\.
+29.

 Manufacturing

-30\.
+30.

 Marriage and divorce

-31\.
+31.

 Meteorology

-32\.
+32.

 Mining

-33\.
+33.

 Narcotics

-34. [Deleted by S 151/2010 wef 12/03/2010 wef 12/03/2010]
+34. [Deleted by S 151/2010]

-35\.
+35.

 Population

-36\.
+36.

 Power

-37\.
+37.

 Prisons

-38\.
+38.

 Quarrying

-39\.
+39.

 Recreation

 39A.

 Research and development

-[S 474/2011 wef 19/08/2011]

-40\.
+40.

 Social security

-41\.
+41.

 Sports

-42\.
+42.

 Tourism

-43\.
+43.

 Transport

+44.

-44. Utilities.
+Utilities.

-[3/2010 wef 12/02/2010]

-[S 501/2000; S 151/2010]
+[3/2010; S 501/2000; S 151/2010; S 474/2011]

 SECOND SCHEDULE

 Sections 2 and 13

-Research and Statistics Units
+Research and statistics units

-1\.
+1.

 Economics Research Department of the Building and Construction Authority.

-2\.
+2.

 Research and Statistics Unit of the Economic Development Board.

-3\.
+3.

 Management Information and Research Branch of the Ministry of Education.

-4. [Deleted by S 151/2010 wef 12/03/2010 wef 12/03/2010]
+4. [Deleted by S 151/2010 wef 12/03/2010]

+5.

-5. Health Information Division of the Ministry of Health.
+Health Information Division of the Ministry of Health.

-[S 451/2007 wef 28/08/2007]

-[S 151/2010 wef 12/03/2010]

-6\.
+6.

 Manpower Research and Statistics Department of the Ministry of Manpower.

-7\.
+7.

 Financial Studies and Statistics Division of the Monetary Authority of Singapore.

+8.

-8. Research and Statistics Unit of the Info-communications Development Authority of Singapore.
+Research and Statistics Unit of the Info-communications Development Authority of Singapore.

-[S 474/2011 wef 19/08/2011]

-9\.
+9.

 Research and Statistics Unit of the National Environment Agency.

+10.

-10. Research and Statistics Unit of the Energy Market Authority of Singapore.
+Research and Statistics Unit of the Energy Market Authority of Singapore.

-[S 151/2010 wef 12/03/2010]

-[S 536/2002; S 393/2006; S 451/2007]
+11.

-11. Research and Statistics Unit of the Agency for Science, Technology and Research.
+Research and Statistics Unit of the Agency for Science, Technology and Research.

-[S 474/2011 wef 19/08/2011]
+[4/99; 3/2010; S 365/98; S 192/99; S 536/2002; S 393/2006; S 451/2007; S 151/2010; S 40/2011;S 474/2011]

 THIRD SCHEDULE

 Sections 7(2)(b) and 13

-Specified Class
+Specified class

+1.

-1. Any consultant commissioned by a public agency.
+Any consultant commissioned by a public agency.

-[3/2010 wef 12/02/2010]
+[3/2010]

 ## LEGISLATIVE HISTORY